Epilation can make your skin feel smoother for up to a month, but it can be painful. With practice, though, the

 If you’re looking for something different, an epilator might be the hair removal method you’ve been searching for.
 This electrical device is designed to remove hair directly from the roots.

-Options include a dry epilator which can be used without water or a wet epilator if you want the convenience of removing hair while in the bath or shower.
+Options include a dry epilator, which can be used without water, and a wet epilator, which provides the convenience of removing hair while in the bath or shower.

 Removing hair by the root may sound painful.
 And yes, some people experience a measure of discomfort with epilation, especially the first time.

 Read on to learn how epilators work and the benefits of this method.